whataboutpets/minimal-mistakes/_posts/cats/2016-01-10-can-cat-litter-cause-allergy-symptoms-in-humans.md

 **Silicon dioxide**, also known as silica, is one such example.
 It is a chemical compound that can be found in clay and a number of other minerals.
 Inhaling finely divided crystalline silica dust can lead to silicosis, bronchitis, or cancer, as the dust becomes lodged in the lungs and continuously irritates them.

+# Cat Litter Allergy Symptoms to Look out for